Congestion pricing: Effects

 A 2019 study of congestion pricing in Stockholm between 2006 and 2010 found that in the absence of congestion pricing that Stockholm's air would have been 5 to 15 percent more polluted between 2006 and 2010", and that young children would have suffered substantially more asthma attacks.
 A 2020 study that analyzed driving restrictions in Beijing estimated that the implementation of congestion pricing would reduce total traffic, increase traffic speed, reduce pollution, reduce greenhouse gas emissions, reduce traffic accidents, and increase tax revenues.
 A 2020 study of London found that congestion pricing (introduced in 2003) led to reductions in pollution and reductions in driving, but it increased pollution from diesel vehicles (which were exempt from the congestion pricing).
 A 2021 study found that congestion pricing reduced emissions through downsizing commuting distances and housing sizes.

 A 2013 study found that after congestion pricing was implemented in Seattle, drivers reported greater satisfaction with the routes covered by congestion pricing and reported lower stress.

 A 2016 study found that more people used public transportation due to increases in congestion pricing in Singapore.
-A 2016 study found that real estate prices dropped by 19% within the cordoned-off areas of Singapore where congestion pricing was in place relative to the areas outside of the area.
+A 2016 study found that the prices of retail, but not office and residential, real estate dropped by 19% within the cordoned-off areas of Singapore where congestion pricing was in place relative to the areas outside of the area.